KaranJayachandra/KaranJayachandra.github.io/_drafts/2022-06-14-inaccurate-git.md

 When you commit a change, a commit object is created with references to the all the trees related to that commit which in turn has a reference to all the changes.
 Git therefore has a reference to the file as a hash for every version of the file at each commit point.

 Even a branch is just a reference to a commit.
 Subsequent commits on that branch are then based on that particular commit.

+GIT Merge and Rebase are two methods of merging branches.
+Rebase restarts the starting point of the current branch to the new 'base'.
+Merge starts applying your changes on the current state of the 'to' branch.

+Rebase is good to keep log clean but not when you want to preserve history without corrupting it.
+The rebase rolls back to the last common commit and applies the changes based on the from branch and the the commits that are currently in the to branch.